Fully analogue in-memory neural computing via quantum tunneling effect: Abstract

-Kolmogorov–Arnold Networks (KANs) provide a unique opportunity to address this gap.
-Inspired by the Kolmogorov–Arnold superposition theorem~\cite{kolmogorov1957representations}, KANs replace edge weights with learnable coordinate-wise basis functions.
+Kolmogorov-Arnold Networks (KANs) provide an opportunity to address this gap.
+Inspired by the Kolmogorov-Arnold representation theorem~\cite{kolmogorov1957representations}, KANs replace edge weights with learnable coordinate-wise basis functions.
 This structural distinction shifts expressive capacity from dense matrix multiplication to univariate nonlinear transformations, enabling compact models that differ fundamentally from traditional multilayer perceptrons~\cite{liu2025kan}.
 Crucially, it also makes KANs particularly suitable for analogue realization: each basis function can, in principle, be instantiated directly by a physical nonlinear device.
-Combined with their reduced parameter counts compared to conventional networks, KANs offer a smaller hardware footprint and lower energy demands.
+Combined with their reduced parameter counts compared to conventional networks, KANs have the potential to offer a smaller hardware footprint and lower energy demands.
 Recent variants have been applied to symbolic regression~\cite{sidharth2024}, modeling of physical systems~\cite{aghaei2025fkan,bozorgzadeh2024wavelet,toscano2024kkan}, remote-sensing image classification~\cite{cheon2024remote}, and molecular property prediction~\cite{li2025kolmogorov}.
 Despite these advantages, KANs have so far been realized only in digital or hybrid platforms~\cite{huang2025hardware,peng2024photonic}, leaving their analogue potential largely unexplored.

 Nonlinear devices with negative differential resistance (NDR) offer a promising route to close this gap.
-Esaki diodes~\cite{esaki1958new}, resonant tunneling diodes~\cite{tsu1973tunneling,chang1974resonant}, and recently designed cold-metal devices~\cite{theoretical,Bodewei2024} naturally exhibit nonlinear current–voltage characteristics that resemble activation functions.
+Esaki diodes~\cite{esaki1958new}, resonant tunneling diodes~\cite{tsu1973tunneling,chang1974resonant}, and recently designed cold-metal devices~\cite{theoretical,Bodewei2024} naturally exhibit nonlinear current-voltage characteristics that resemble activation functions.
 Prior work has demonstrated the use of NDR devices to implement spiking neurons~\cite{Donati2024}, bistable logic gates~\cite{McNaughton2025}, or to emulate software-defined nonlinearities in memristor crossbars~\cite{Yang2025}.
 However, integrating device-level nonlinearities directly into function-based architectures has yet to be realized.